demonstrates inner peace

 Pray for Christian Unity

-Then we can truly pray for Christian unity.
-I’ve adapted this prayer from “Catholic Household Blessings and Prayers.”
+This prayer for unity is one I’ve adapted from “Catholic Household Blessings and Prayers.”

 Oh Lord, help me to speak and behave in Christian love with all who claim you as Savior.